gallarda/mqtt5/README.md

 *Using with Visual Studio Code*
 ---

-After cloning this repo in VS Code, you will be asked to open a devContainer.
-Typescript declaration files for njs are installed to enable Intellisense and autocompletions.
-You can right click on the `docker-compose.yml` file and select "Compose Down" to shutdown the containers.
+After cloning this repo in VS Code, you will be asked to open the folder in a devContainer.
+When the devContainer opens, the EMQx broker is also started automatically via `docker-compose.`

+Typescript declaration files for njs are installed in your workspace to enable Intellisense and autocompletions.
+Hover over methods in `proxy.js` to see usage info.

+To leave the devContainer, select "Reopen folder locally" in the VS Code command palette.
+You will need to right click on the `docker-compose.yml` file and select "Compose Down" to shutdown the EMQx broker container.

+*Customizing the Code*
+---

 Files in the workspace can be edited locally or in the container.
-Just run `nginx -s reload` in a container terminal after saving a change.
-In Visual Studio Code, you can trigger a reload by selecting **Run Build Task** (⇧⌘B)
+Just run `nginx -s reload` in the `mqtt5-proxy-1` container terminal after saving a change.
+In Visual Studio Code, you can trigger a reload in the devContainer by selecting **Run Build Task** (⇧⌘B)

+Use `tail -f` to monitor the `mqtt_access.log` and `mqtt_error.log` files in `/var/log/nginx` and see how incoming MQTT connections are processed.

+There are two exported modules in the `proxy.js` file: `prereadMQTT()` and `filterMQTT()`

+The `prereadMQTT()` module is used with `js_preread` in *nginx.conf* to parse the CONNECT message and extract useful fields for further processing or logging.
+Use `js_var` to make variables available in *nginx.conf.*  See `clientID` and `username` for examples.

+The `filterMQTT()` module is used with `js_filter.`  After the CONNECT message is parsed, a new CONNECT message is constructed that you can modify before it is sent to the upstream MQTT broker.
+Just modify the variables you want to change as shown in the code.

+The `filterMQTT()` module also contains code to compare the MQTT Client ID to the mTLS Client Certificate Subject DN and reject connections where they don't match.

+*Notes*
+---

+NGINX does not support OCSP stapling for the `stream{}` context so we use BIG-IP's Client Certificate Constrained Delegation (C3D) feature to handle that for us as shown in the diagram above.

+Please open a GitHub issue if you have questions or *gasp* find a bug.

+Thanks in advance for your feedback!